-Nick mirrors Peter’s gesture – his right hand held rigidly in front of his solar plexus.
+Nick mirrors Alex’s gesture – his right hand held rigidly in front of his solar plexus.

 Nick talking to the group: We’re not trying to solve a problem here, we’re just helping Alex to de-construct the pattern, so we’re not asking why he gets anxious, or what would stop him from getting anxious, we’re just looking for an open kind of question to help him explore that anxious feeling, for example:

 And where is anxious?

 Here.
-Peter gestures to his upper chest and throat area.
+Alex gestures to his upper chest and throat area.

 And what is it like there?

 There is a long pause as Peter explores this internally